Moodix/simple-restful-api-aws/README.md

 # Simple Restful API with GO on AWS

-A simple Restful API on AWS using the following tech stacks:
+A simple Restful API on AWS using the following tech stack:

 [Serverless Framework](https://serverless.com/)